 Likewise, depending on which schools or systems of acupuncture he studied, he may treat any of the other Organ energies to ensure harmony.
 There are many ways of using acupuncture for weight loss and, as explained, we don't actually do acupuncture for weight loss, we do it to put your system into balance.

 When your system is in harmony, so will you be.
 At that point you’ll find that your weight will begin to move in the right direction and you’ll feel more comfortable with the results.

 What we counsel you against believing is that, if you're using acupuncture for healthy weight loss, sticking some pins in your ears will solve all your problems.
 Sure, there are points in your ears that can, for a while, suppress appetite in many people, but they don’t work forever.

 If you think you have Stagnant Qi, you may also like to read the book all about it, see further down this page.
-Written by the author of this site, after 35 years of practice, to help people manage stress using the wisdom of Chinese medicine - all 3000+ years of it!
+Written by the author of this site, nearly 40 years of practice, to help people manage stress using the wisdom of Chinese medicine - all 3000+ years of it!

 If you're using acupuncture for healthy weight loss we urge you to see someone who’ll look at the whole picture and work to keep all your Organ energies in balance.
 This will greatly help you achieve your aims steadily over time.

 That way you’ll become happier, healthier and more companionable.
 You’ll have the friends you want and they’ll enjoy your company.

 You’ll also feel good about yourself and your body.

 Alternatively, ring him on 07950 012501 or freephone (only free to telephone within the UK) 0800 298 7015.